School Field Trips

 VIRTUAL TOUR OPTION AVAILABLE

-Your students will experience the dynamic MOT exhibit, Anne, to discover her story through carefully curated research that challenges many popular assumptions.
-The tour will shed light on Anne's family background and reveal little-known details of Anne's childhood, as shared in personal testimony by her last remaining relative, cousin Buddy Elias, exclusively for the MOT.
-We will also examine rare artifacts and discover fascinating connections between Anne Frank and the U.S. The session concludes with the period after the arrest, imprisonment and deportation of everyone from the Secret Annex.
-Students will be inspired, anew, by the legacy and lessons of her writing and indomitable voice.
+The tour will shed light on Anne Frank's family background and reveal little-known details of Anne's childhood.
+Students will examine artifacts and discover connections between Anne Frank and America.
+The experience concludes with the period after the arrest of everyone from the Secret Annex.
+Students will be inspired by the legacy and lessons of her writing and timeless voice.

 VIRTUAL TOUR OPTION AVAILABLE